Fitbhairav/Rice-Leaf-Disease-Detection-Using-VGG-16-Model/README.md

 # Rice-Leaf-Disease-Detection-Using-VGG-16-Model
-Mady by Bhairav Jangid
+Made by Bhairav Jangid

 Hello Friends !!
 First of all you have to train this vgg-16 model on Google Colab.